vdnamliv/Workstation-Audit/README.md

 ﻿# VT Audit Platform

-This repository contains two deliverables:
+This repository ships two deliverables:

-1. **VT Agent (Windows)** – distributed as an MSI that installs a background service and the CLI for local audits.
-The agent authenticates exclusively with mutual TLS.
+1. **VT Agent (Windows)** – distributed as an MSI that installs the background service and a CLI for one-off audits.
+The agent now bootstraps against a Step-CA authority using short-lived JWTs and authenticates to the platform exclusively with mutual TLS.
-2. **VT Server** – a set of containerised services (Nginx mTLS gateway, Keycloak, oauth2-proxy, vt-server API processes, PostgreSQL, Step-CA, and a dashboard placeholder) intended to run on Rocky Linux 8.
+2. **VT Server stack** – a docker-compose deployment that contains the gateway, Step-CA, vt-server API processes, oauth2-proxy, Keycloak, PostgreSQL, and a static dashboard shell.

 ---